lumarama/foreachi/src/flutter/provider-cheatsheet.md

 }
 ```

-Of course your model can have more complex state with multiple variables and methods.
-In any case notifyListeners() must be invoked when model changes to update all UI widgets that use it.
+Of course your model may have more state variables and methods - notifyListeners() must be invoked when model variables change to notify all listeners.

 ## Register Model